 Opiate Addiction Recovery Statistics

 An estimated 26-36 million people worldwide abuse natural opiates or synthetic opioids.
 Americans are said to consume about 80% of the world’s supply of opium-derived painkillers, with more than 2 million Americans addicted to prescription opioid painkillers such as oxycodone and hydrocodone, and another 460,000 addicted to opioids like heroin or fentanyl.
 Many also are addicted to opiates like morphine and codeine, contributing to the nationwide addiction crisis.
-Overcoming opioid or opiate abuse can be challenging, but is possible with appropriate opiate addiction treatment and ongoing support for long-term recovery.

-Opioid or opiate addiction often begins with a prescription painkiller from the doctor, though studies show that more than 50% of opioid users get these medications from friends, family or the medicine cabinet.
+Opioid or opiate addiction often begins with a prescription painkiller from the doctor, though studies show that more than 50% of opioid users get these medications from friends, family, or the medicine cabinet.

-Both opiates and opioids are prescribed as analgesics for pain associated with injuries, musculoskeletal problems, surgery and other health procedures.
+Both opiates and opioids are prescribed as analgesics for pain associated with injuries, musculoskeletal problems, surgery, and other health procedures.
 Due to the addictive properties of opioids and opiates, these medications are intended for short-term use to combat acute pain.
 To help prevent opiate addiction, doctors in several states restrict first-time opiate prescriptions to a maximum course of 5-7 days.

 After a short-term opiate prescription, a person should be transitioned to a non-addictive painkiller combined with complementary therapies that help relieve chronic pain.
 Unfortunately, a person can become dependent on opiates or opioids after a few short days, making it more likely they will refill their opioid/opiate prescription — thereby raising their risk for addiction — instead of transitioning to an alternative, non-addictive pain medication.

-How Opiate Addiction Happens
+How Opiate Dependency Happens

 Opioids and opiates relieve pain by changing the way pain is perceived in our brain and nervous system.
 As opposed to making the pain go away, opiates attach to the molecules of nerve cells called opioid receptors that transmit messages along nerve pathways to our brain’s reward center, telling it to release more pleasure chemicals or neurotransmitters like dopamine to override the pain.
 In response to an opioid or opiate, the brain and nervous system are flushed with higher-than-normal levels of pleasure chemicals, so the person taking the drug experiences less pain.
 For many people, this perceived relief from pain is also accompanied by a sense of euphoria or deep relaxation, particularly if their opioid prescription is at a relatively high or of longer duration.

-Opioid or opiate addiction happens when a person develops physical tolerance to the medication, and begins to require increased doses in order to feel the same level of pain relief they initially experienced.
+Opioid or opiate addiction happens when a person develops physical tolerance to the medication and begins to require increased doses in order to feel the same level of pain relief they initially experienced.
 Pain levels may start spiking higher between doses — a withdrawal response as the drug alters the brain’s natural response to pain — and soon a person starts taking two pills instead of one or taking them more frequently than prescribed just to keep the pain at bay.
 So begins a vicious cycle where more opiates actually result in more pain and other negative symptoms as soon as the drug is stopped.
 If the painkillers also deliver euphoria or relaxation, the person may begin to crave these effects as well, making addiction more likely.
 As withdrawal symptoms and cravings become more pronounced, a person typically refills their prescription.
 When refills run out, they may turn to other opiates like fentanyl or heroin to achieve the same pain relief or high.

 Opiate and Opioid Addiction by the Numbers